GetValkyrie/valkyrie/USAGE.md

 project, this will affect mostly the Vagrantfile (and associated code) and the Puppet code used to configure the VM.
 To update the Valkyrie code cached in a project, run 'drush valkyrie-update' (or 'vup') from the project root.
-This will copy in a fresh version of Valkyrie from the recently update Drush entension.
+This will copy in a fresh version of Valkyrie from the recently updated Drush entension.

 To apply any changes in VM configuration, re-run the provisioners in Vagrant: